borgbase/vorta/README.md

 $ vorta
 ```

 Qt Creator is used to edit views.
-Install using Homebrew and then open the .ui files in `vorta/UI`:
+Install from [their site](https://www.qt.io/download) or using Homebrew and then open the .ui files in `vorta/UI`:
 ```
 $ brew cask install qt-creator
 $ brew install qt